 Membrane protein structural biology is still a largely unconquered area, given that approximately 25% of all proteins are membrane proteins and yet less than 150 unique structures are available.
 Membrane proteins have proven to be difficult to study owing to their partially hydrophobic surfaces, flexibility and lack of stability.
 The field is now taking advantage of the high-throughput revolution in structural biology and methods are emerging for effective expression, solubilisation, purification and crystallisation of membrane proteins.
 These technical advances will lead to a rapid increase in the rate at which membrane protein structures are solved in the near future.
 Hide abstract

 Ion channels are critical for the function of almost every aspect of the human body, playing essential roles in the brain, nervous system and the heart.
 Defects in these channels lead to a host of medical conditions such as heart disease, cystic fibrosis and depression.
-We aim to study these complex, membrane embedded proteins using X-ray crystallography to solve their three dimensional stru ...
+We aim to study these complex, membrane embedded proteins using a range of structure determination techniques (X-ray crystallography, serial femtosecond crystallography, Electron microscopy) to solve their three dimensional stru ...

 ZMPSTE24, lamin processing and premature ageing: A structure/function study

 One of the most serious medical needs for the next 30 years will be to address the adverse consequences of ageing in the general population.
 A recent UN report predicted that by 2050, 22% of the world’s population will be over age 60.
 Maintaining physical and mental health, requires increasing intervention with age, with most requiring at least three forms of routine treatment in their 80s.
 As the population ages the impact on society will increase relentlessly.
 There is therefore a pressing nee ...